 Ever since I visited Albania back in September 2018, I have not stopped talking about how incredible it is.
-I’ve lost count of how many times I’ve told people that they simply must go to Albania, or ranted about how Albanian people are the best people I’ve ever met.
-Albania is one of those places that makes every single person who visits it fall head over heels, but the only trouble is that because it’s often seen as the Wild West of Europe, not very many people actually bother giving Albania a chance.
+I’ve lost count of how many times I’ve told people that they simply must visit Albania, or ranted about how Albanian people are the best people I’ve ever met.
+Albania is one of those places that makes every single person who visits it fall head over heels, but the trouble is that because it’s often seen as the Wild West of Europe, not very many people actually bother giving Albania a chance.

-To find out just what makes Albania so special, read on for my 37 reasons why you have to visit Albania!
+37 reasons why you have to visit Albania!

 1. Albania is cheap

 Let’s get the elephant out of the room: Albania is an incredibly affordable country for Western backpackers.
-Coffee in a high street cafe is around 40 cents, a nice meal in a restaurant will always be under 5 EU, and a beer is around 1 EU.
-This doesn’t mean that you should run around Albania shouting about how cheap it is, because most of the locals are not even making 200 EU a month, so for them it isn’t cheap at all.
+Coffee in a high street cafe is around 40 cents, a nice meal in a restaurant will always be under 5 EUR, and a beer is around 1 EUR.
+This doesn’t mean that you should run around Albania shouting about how cheap it is, because most of the locals are not even making 200 EUR a month, so for them it isn’t cheap at all.
 However, as long as you enjoy Albanian prices respectfully, you are sure to be satisfied with how much things cost here.

 I’ve written before about my love for this homemade Balkan fruit brandy – every Balkan country produces their own version of raki/rakija/rakia (in Albania it is raki), which is a fruit brandy, often made by somebody’s granny in her back garden.

-Albanians LOVE raki and you will find it impossible to avoid it if you travel to Albania.
+Albanians LOVE raki and you will find it impossible to avoid it if you visit Albania.
 Almost every hostel will give you a welcome shot, strangers on the street will invite you into their homes to try their raki, and the roadside sellers will insist on you sampling their product even if you have no intention of buying!
 Just make sure to enjoy raki responsibly – my friend MAY have consumed a little too much and ended up in an Albanian hospital by 7pm…

 3. Albanians are SO friendly